 15 Common Travel Mistakes and How to Avoid Them

 I have lived most of my life exploring places.
 I have been to multiple countries, met countless people, made tons of memories, and made a handful of travel mistakes as well.
 While slip-ups are just as unforgettable as the good times, it’s needless to say that we need to take countermeasures in order to avoid these catastrophes before and during going out of town.
 Below, I have listed 15 travel mistakes that we should all avoid:

 Every one of us wants to go all-out Boy Scout mode and be prepared for anything that comes our way when we go out of the house, but overpacking is usually unnecessary.
-Packing too much clothes and shoes will bloat up your luggage and will cost you a lot when you exceed the weight limit.
+Packing too many clothes and shoes will bloat up your luggage and will cost you a lot when you exceed the weight limit.

 Furthermore, do not be tempted to pack liquids like shampoo and perfume in your luggage, especially if they exceed 100 mL.
-More often than not, they will be tossed out in the luggage inspection, and you will feel bad for the untimely loss of your newly-bought bottle of your favorite scent.
+More often than not, they will be tossed out in the luggage inspection, and you will feel bad for the untimely loss of the newly-bought bottle of your favorite scent.